Jaylene Tyme: Career

 Jaylene Tyme first discovered drag in Calgary, Alberta before moving to Vancouver.
+In 2006 she was crowned the 35th Elected Empress of Vancouver by the Dogwood Monarchist Society - The Mother Court of Canada.

 In June 2024 she was featured in the final episode of season four of Canada's a Drag, a CBC Gem docu-series which profiles various drag performers across Canada.
 By the time of her episode she had been doing drag in Vancouver for over 30 years.

 In October 2024 she was announced to be one of the eleven queens competing on season five of Canada's Drag Race.
 She received a rose in the first episode for having the best Entrance look of the season, which paid tribute to Missing and Murdered Indigenous Women, Girls, and Two-Spirit People.
 However she was not chosen to lipsync for the win as one of the top two contestants in the episode.

 During her run on Canada's Drag Race, she also received praise for bringing a kind, compassionate and motherly energy to the often drama-filled Werk Room, particularly when she responded to fellow competitor Xana's emotional breakdown over her disconnection from her own Métis heritage by giving Xana a traditional Métis ceinture fléchée.

 Jaylene was ultimately eliminated in the fifth episode of the season after underperforming in the girl groups challenge and losing a lip-sync to Love Inc.'s "Here Comes the Sunshine" against Xana.
 She had previously been saved from lip-syncing for her life in the third episode by The Virgo Queen.
 She placed eighth overall.
 On social media she expressed regret that she was unable to reach the Snatch Game challenge, which took place in the episode immediately following her elimination, and revealed four planned celebrity impersonations: Cher, Dolly Parton, Mae West and Buffy Sainte-Marie.

 In the final episode she wore a dress dedicated to the Every Child Matters movement, which she received blessing from the designer Andy Everson to wear.
 She was then awarded the title of Miss Congeniality by the season 4 winner Kitten Kaboodle.